rajatjoshiblog/rajatjoshiblog.github.io/about.markdown

 permalink: /about/
 ---

-Hello, I am a reader, a closet philosopher, and a (pseudo) scientist.
+Hello, I am a Rajat.
+I am a reader, closet philosopher, and a (pseudo) scientist.
+I wanted to write a book but I'll settle for a blog if I can keep it.
-This blog is an experiment.
-Words are the instrument.
-And you my dear audience, the subject.

 Follow me on Instagram [@rajat.joshi_](https://www.instagram.com/rajat.joshi_/)